- Sponsor Seminars

 We are also exploring options such as recording sessions so that people who cannot attend the meeting can still benefit from some aspects of it.
 We are increasing the options for networking and interaction while at the conference and looking for ways to maximize the overall value of the conference experience.

 Travel and human interaction are still very important to the endeavor of science.
 Figuring out how to achieve this while also reducing our carbon footprint is a real challenge that will require many complementary solutions.
-We look forward to hearing your ideas at email@example.com.
+We look forward to hearing your ideas for future conferences at email@example.com.
 Comments sent to this address will be shared with the leadership of both societies.

 - Atmosfair is an independent German non-profit organisation which offers offsets for greenhouse gases emitted by aircraft, cruise ships, long-distance coaches, and events.